Codev

 backups will be done using "BTRFS send", so they will be incremental and fast

-, an encrypted partition containing a backup of your home directory
+the backup device is encrypted, and contains a backup of your home directory

 each time the device is connected, the backup procedure will be run automatically